Best acoustic guitar for beginners 2025: Strum your first chords with our choice of beginner acoustic guitars

 (Image credit: Future)

 So you’ve finally decided to take the plunge and start learning guitar, or maybe you’re buying for someone who wants to?
-Whatever it is, to prepare for a lifelong journey of creative fulfillment, you’ll need one of the best acoustic guitars for beginners in your hands.
+Whatever it is, to prepare for a lifelong journey of creative fulfilment, you’ll need one of the best acoustic guitars for beginners in your hands.
 The perfect starting point for those first chords and riffs, an acoustic guitar will set you up for success and years of fun, providing the springboard to launch your guitar-playing career.

 An acoustic guitar is a fantastic starting point for any budding guitarist.
 Countless players have developed their skills by beginning on an acoustic.
 Compared to an electric guitar, acoustics can be a bit more challenging due to thicker strings and larger body sizes, but don’t let that put you off.
 I believe this tougher starting point builds finger strength and develops better technique.
 Once you get past the initial hurdle of learning those first few chords, your progress will skyrocket.

-Now, if you’re buying for the first time and have some questions, make sure to check out our comprehensive FAQs section which features everything you need to know about beginner acoustics, written by experts who test gear and play for a living.
+Now, if you’re buying for the first time and have some questions, make sure to check out our comprehensive FAQs section, which features everything you need to know about beginner acoustics, written by experts who test gear and play for a living.
 If you want to get straight to our top choices, keep scrolling.

 Our top picks